intunist/nnsvs-japanese-plus/README.md

 Custom HED and Table for DYVAUX Japanese

 These are based on the HED files included in the r9y9/nnmsvs repo.
-All this does is add support for DYNVAUX's own selection of ENUNU flags, a few extra phonemes, and romaji support in the table.
+All this does is add support for DYVAUX's own selection of ENUNU flags, a few extra phonemes, and romaji support in the table.

 These HED files should be compatible with any dataset that is compatible with the ENUNU-Training-Kit HED files.